Chrisescano/EasyShopAPI/README.md

 an order entry in the order table of the database.
 I had to plan out the steps required to make this work and took full advantage of drawing diagrams.

+## Requirements
+This project was made using Java JDK 17 on IntelliJ IDE

+## Usage
+Running everything is straightforward and can be done in an IDE:
+1. Run EasyShopWeb on a web browser
+2. Run EasyShopAPI
+3. Enjoy the site!

+Running Postman tests is straightforward as well:
+1. Download and install Postman from the web
+2. Make an account (you can link your Google account for ease of use)
+3. Import postman tests from PostmanCollections folder
+4. Run EasyShopAPI
+5. Run any postman test you wish or run the entire collection!

+*Disclaimer: some tests require authentication where a user needs to log on*

 ## Tech Stack
 1. HTML, CSS (with BootStrap Library), and JavaScript
 2. Java with SpringBoot framework and Sprint Web API